Lorenzo Basso

 2. Focus on Form

-Proper form and technique are critical when performing deadlifts, particularly if you've suffered from a slipped disc.
-Incorrect form can put unnecessary stress on the spine and increase the risk of injury.
+Proper technique is critical to ensure you don't put unnecessary stress on the spine and increase the risk of injury.
 Work with a physiotherapist or trainer to ensure that your form is correct and that you're lifting in a safe and controlled manner.

 3. Warm-up Properly

-Warming up before any exercise is essential, but it's particularly important when returning to deadlifting after a slipped disc.
-A proper warm-up should include dynamic stretching, such as lunges or leg swings, and sets with light weights to increase blood flow and prepare the body for the workout.
+Warming up before any exercise is essential, but it's particularly important when returning to training after an injury.
+A proper warm-up can include dynamic stretching, such as lunges or leg swings, and sets with light weights to increase blood flow and prepare the body for the workout.

 4. Listen to Your Body